Joyel1441/DatasetHelper/README.md

 img.download()
 ```

-> More features will be added to ease your work in handling datasets, help me in doing so by contributing this project
+> More features will be added to ease your work in handling datasets, you can help by contributing this project